Linguists Collective Conference & International Mother Language Day IMLD Celebration

 In this practical, skills-focused session, Marta Leigh will guide bilingual and heritage-language speakers through the key pathways into public service interpreting and translation in the UK.
 Drawing on extensive experience across legal, medical and community settings, the talk will break down how existing language skills can be developed into a sustainable professional career.
 Attendees will gain clear, actionable insight into qualification routes.
 This will include Level 3 community interpreting, Level 6 professional pathways and translation-focused options, alongside guidance on choosing training providers, assessments and next steps for career progression.
 The session will also highlight the vital role public service linguists play in ensuring effective communication, dignity and equality, making this an ideal training opportunity for those looking to enter the profession or strengthen their position within it.

-UNESCO Theme "Youth voices on multilingual education" & Endangered Languages
+UNESCO Theme "Youth Voices on Multilingual Education" & Endangered Languages

 08:30 Hrs. - 11:30 Hrs.
+(London Time)

 Interactive Training for Linguists with Networking and Peer Learning

 14:00 Hrs. - 17:00 Hrs.
+(London Time)

 Linguist Hour: Language, Culture & Connection

 19:30 Hrs. - 23:00 Hrs.
+(London Time)